Never Say Die!: Recording

 In a 2001 interview, Iommi recalled that the band rehearsed in a freezing cinema during the harsh Toronto winter and recorded sessions at night, adding further discomfort to an already strained process.
 Bassist Geezer Butler characterized the album as a patchwork effort.
 He noted that despite the album's defiant title, the band sensed it might be their final collaboration.
 During their 10th anniversary tour with Van Halen, Butler recalled feeling doubtful about the band's future despite public optimism.

 Butler also expressed frustration over Osbourne’s frequent rejection of his lyrics, revealing that last-minute rewrites became common late in their partnership.
 Iommi, in a 2004 retrospective, described a chaotic studio environment where the band was often too intoxicated to work effectively, with members contributing inconsistently and lacking focus.

 Osbourne, in a later interview, described the band as overwhelmed and dysfunctional, plagued by addiction and interpersonal conflict.
 He was ultimately dismissed from the group, describing the atmosphere as toxic and unsalvageable.

 Despite these challenges, Ward defended the album years later, suggesting the band did their best under the circumstances and even experimented creatively, particularly on tracks like “Johnny Blade” and “Air Dance.”
 Osbourne, however, criticized these jazz-influenced tracks in his memoir, particularly “Breakout,” which he found artistically incompatible with the band’s identity.

 Although Ward performed vocals on “Swinging the Chain,” the lyrics were mistakenly credited to Butler when they were actually written by Ward himself.

+Artwork

 The album’s sleeve was designed by Storm Thorgerson’s Hipgnosis, their second collaboration with the band following Technical Ecstasy (1976).
 The UK and US versions featured slight differences in background imagery, including faint silhouettes of British military pilots.
 The album’s inner sleeve featured consistent artwork and credits but omitted lyrics.
 The cover aircraft resembles a North American T-6 Texan.
 An alternate design featuring masked doctors was rejected by the band but later used by Rainbow for their 1981 album Difficult to Cure.